MunjPatel/LIDS/README.md

 - Rate Limiting: If you are blocked, consider adding delays between requests or using proxies.
 - Parsing Errors: Occasionally, LinkedIn may update its HTML structure, causing the scraper to break.
 In such cases, raise an issue or submit a pull request.

+## Learn More

+For a flowchart based explanation of the LIDS scraping approach, check out my Medium article: [LIDS: A Pragmatic Approach for LinkedIn Data Extraction](https://medium.com/@patelmunj2011/lida-a-pragmatic-approach-for-linkedin-data-extraction-eb64585be211).

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.